-Traffic congestion is becoming an increasingly pressing problem in the urban areas, which is significantly affecting needlessly higher fuel consumption as well as pollution of the environment with noise and exhaust fumes.
+Traffic congestion is a pressing problem in the urban areas, which is significantly affecting needlessly higher fuel consumption as well as pollution of the environment with noise and exhaust fumes.
 It is vital to plan sustainable development measures for the urban transport systems, and the measures that will render the existing systems more energy efficient.
 The Environmental Protection and Energy Efficiency Fund has promoted energy efficiency measures in transport that were dealing precisely with the development of the urban transport systems.

 The measures included the development of the public city bicycles infrastructure, and improving energy efficiency of the vehicles in the system of the public transport system:

-- Construction of charging stations for electric vehicles
+- Construction of charging stations for electric vehicles,

-- Purchase of electric vessels with installed solar panels
+- Purchase of electric vessels with installed solar panels,

-- Purchase of hybrid trucks in category N2
+- Purchase of hybrid trucks in category N2,

 - Introducing the system of public city bicycles (potential tenderer: only the units of local and regional self-government),